-Here is the GTMetrix Performance Report for Mac360 which uses Google’s Page Speed and Yahoo’s YSlow website performance systems.
+Here is the GTMetrix Performance Report for Mac360 which uses Google’s Page Speed and Yahoo’s YSlow website performance test results.

 Not bad, huh?
 Fewer ads and no tracking means faster webpage load times.

-Here’s a recent test from Pingdom Tools that highlights the same thing.
+Try a recent Pingdom Tools test that highlights the same thing.
 All those trackers slow down your browser.